chrismarcok/GameCenter/Phase2/GameCentre/TEAM.md

 * Need to create JUnit tests for classes, excluding fragments or activities
 * Right click run > analyze > Inspect Code, fix issues
-* Minesweeper multiple board sizes add to scoreboard
+* Minesweeper multiple minesweeperBoard sizes add to scoreboard
 * 2048 will have one size for now, can change later.
-* GameCardItem needs to load the highscore from variant games of the primary game type (max of sliding tiles 3,4,5 is highscore for sliding tiles)
+* GameCardItem needs to load the highscore from variant games of the primary game type (max of sliding twentyFortyEightTiles 3,4,5 is highscore for sliding twentyFortyEightTiles)
 * Losing Minesweeper needs to display you lose dialog and NOT add entry to scoreboard.